-Vong Sushi Thai & Laos Cuisine – Rio Rancho, New Mexico
+Vong Sushi Thai and Laos Cuisine – Rio Rancho, New Mexico

 Ma Der Lao Kitchen – Oklahoma City, Oklahoma